stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger – Are We Currently Fighting World War III? (71).md

-more laws being made and more tech solutions   because the whole body of all of that was not converging towards adequate because the pro   every year we were getting more total catastrophic risks and higher probability on each of them   when crispr comes along we have way more chance of all dying from bioweapons with development   [641](https://www.youtube.com/watch?v=zQ0l56vjTss&t=641.36s)

-of agi we have way more chance of dying from agi-based risks with the development of drones   and the weaponization of drones their ability to take out infrastructure so it's like okay the   the total probability space of catastrophe is it rapidly expanding and if you look at the un world   we haven't solved any of the sdgs they were
+more laws being made and more tech solutions   because the whole body of all of that was not converging towards adequate because the pro   every year we were getting more total catastrophic risks and higher probability on each of them   when crispr comes along we have way more chance of all dying from [[bioweapon|bioweapons]] with development   of agi we have way more chance of dying from agi-based risks with the development of drones   and the weaponization of drones their ability to take out infrastructure so it's like okay the   the total probability space of catastrophe is it rapidly expanding and if you look at the un world   we haven't solved any of the sdgs they were